-We are an externally managed investment company that lends to and invests in small to medium sized companies.
 We have elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 As a BDC, we are required to comply with certain regulatory requirements.
-We have historically made the majority of our investments through our wholly-owned subsidiary, Rand Capital SBIC, Inc. ("Rand SBIC"), which operates as a small business investment company ("SBIC") and has been licensed by the U.S. Small Business Administration ("SBA") since 2002.
+Historically, we made the majority of our investments through our wholly-owned subsidiary, Rand Capital SBIC, Inc. ("Rand SBIC"), which operates as a small business investment company ("SBIC") and has been licensed by the U.S. Small Business Administration ("SBA") since 2002.
+With the capital raised in 2019, we now also have liquidity at Rand Capital Corporation, the parent company, with which to make investments.

 In November 2019, Rand completed a stock sale transaction (the "Transaction") with East Asset Management ("East").
 The Transaction consisted of a \$25 million investment in Rand by East, in exchange for approximately 8.3 million shares of Rand common stock.
-The consideration paid by East for the shares of Rand common stock was comprised of \$15.5 million of cash and a contribution of \$9.5 million of portfolio assets.
-Concurrent with the Closing of the Transaction with East, Rand's management and staff became employees of Rand Capital Management, LLC ("RCM"), a registered investment adviser that has been retained by Rand as its external investment adviser.
-In connection with retaining RCM as our investment adviser, Rand entered into an investment advisory and management agreement (the "Investment Management Agreement") and an administration agreement (the "Administration Agreement") with RCM pursuant to which RCM will serve as Rand's investment adviser and administrator.
-Pursuant to the terms of the Investment Management Agreement, Rand will pay RCM a base management fee and may pay an incentive fee.
+The consideration paid by East for the shares of Rand common stock was comprised of \$15.5 million of cash and \$9.5 million of portfolio assets.
+Concurrent with the closing of the transaction with East, Rand's management and staff became employees of Rand Capital Management, LLC ("RCM"), a registered investment adviser that has been retained by Rand as its external investment Management Agreement") and an administration agreement (the "Administration Agreement") with RCM.
+Pursuant to the terms of the Investment Management Agreement, Rand will pay RCM a base management fee and may pay an incentive fee if specified benchmarks are met.

-With the completion of the Transaction, we changed our investment objectives and strategy.
-We intend to elect U.S federal tax treatment as a regulated investment company ("RIC") under subchapter M of the Code.
+We intend to elect U.S federal tax treatment as a regulated investment company ("RIC") under subchapter M of the Internal Revenue Code of 1986, as amended.
 With the election, we generally will not be subject to corporate-level U.S. federal income taxes on any net ordinary income or capital gains that we timely distribute to our shareholders as dividends.
-Our new investment objective is to maximize total return to our shareholders with current income combined with capital appreciation.
-As a result, our future investments will be made primarily in higher yielding debt investments and may include public equity in other business development companies that provide income through dividends and relatively more liquidity than our private company investments.

-As required for the RIC election, we will pay a special dividend to shareholders to distribute all accumulated earnings and profits, and we intend to adopt a dividend policy that may provide regular cash dividends to shareholders.
-On March 3, 2020, the Board of Directors of Rand declared a special dividend of \$1.62 per share of the Corporation's Common Stock, par value \$0.10 per shares (the "Common Stock") to be paid in a combination of cash and shares of Common Stock to shareholders of record at the close of business on April 2, 2020.
-The total amount of cash to be distributed to all shareholders will be limited to 20% of the total special dividend to be paid, excluding any cash paid for fractional shares.
-The remaining 80% of the special dividend will be paid in shares of Common Stock.
-The exact distribution of cash and stock to any given shareholder will depend upon their election as well as elections of other shareholders, subject to the pro-rata limitation.
-We expect to complete the distribute annually to our shareholders at least 90% of our ordinary net income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
-Accordingly, our Board of Directors has expressed its intent to adopt a new dividend policy that may include regular cash dividends to shareholders going forward.
+In connection with our RIC election, we paid a special dividend of \$23.7 million, or \$1.62 per share on the Corporation's common stock, par value \$0.10 per shares (the "Common Stock") to shareholders on May 11, 2020, which distributed all of our accumulated earnings and profits since inception through 2019.
+The total amount of cash distributed to all shareholders, as part of the special dividend, was limited to \$4.8 million, or 20% of the total special dividend that was paid.
+The remaining 80% of the special dividend was paid in approximately 8.6 million shares of Common Stock.

+To maintain our RIC status, we need to meet specified source-of-income and asset diversification requirements and distribute annually to our shareholders at least 90% of our ordinary net income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
+Accordingly, our Board of Directors has expressed its intention to adopt a new dividend policy that may include regular cash dividends to shareholders going forward.

+As a result of the Transaction and our intention to elect RIC status, we have changed our investment objectives and strategy.
+Our investment objective is to generate current income and, when possible, complement this current income with capital appreciation.
+As a result, our future investments will be made primarily in debt and loan instruments, as well as high yielding publicly traded equity instruments that provide income through dividends and relatively more liquidity than our private company investments.